Key takeaways

 3. Belsomra

-Belsomra (suvorexant) is currently only available as a brand name medication and belongs to a different class of medications than zolpidem.
-Belsomra is an Orexin Receptor Antagonist that can help improve sleep onset and maintenance and was the first medication in this drug class.
-These medications work by blocking the binding of wake-promoting neuropeptides orexin A and orexin B which is thought to suppress wake drive.
+Belsomra (suvorexant) is currently only available as a brand-name medication and belongs to a different class of medications than zolpidem.
+Belsomra is an orexin receptor antagonist that can help improve sleep onset and maintenance.
+It was the first medication in this drug class.
+These medications block the binding of wake-promoting neuropeptides orexin A and orexin B, which is thought to suppress wake drive.
 Studies have shown that consistent use of Belsomra for one month will decrease the time to fall asleep from an average of 65 to 69 minutes to 32 to 35 minutes.
 Additionally, Belsomra can help people stay asleep longer than a placebo, as patient diaries show a total sleep time increase of 39 to 43 minutes per night.
 This alternative may be a great option for people who have not had improved sleep with zolpidem or other Non-benzodiazepine Hypnotics.
-Belsomra is available as tablets and is usually dosed 10 to 20 mg at bedtime.
+Belsomra is available as tablets and is usually dosed at 10 to 20 mg at bedtime.

 RELATED: Belsomra vs. Ambien: Differences, similarities, and which is better for you